Anti-pluricanonical systems on Fano varieties: Preliminaries

 \subsection{Pairs with large boundaries}

-\begin{lem} Let $(X,B)$ be a projective klt pair of dimension $d$, and let $M$ be a nef Cartier divisor.
+\begin{lem} Let $(X,B)$ be a projective $\Q$-factorial dlt pair of dimension $d$, and let $M$ be a nef Cartier divisor.
 Let $a>2d$ be a real number.
 Then any MMP on $K_X+B+aM$ is $M$-trivial, i.e. the extremal rays in the process intersect $M$ trivially.
 If $M$ is big, then $K_X+B+aM$ is also big. \end{lem} \begin{proof} The fact that any MMP on $K_X+B+aM$ is $M$-trivial follows from boundedness of extremal rays [\ref{kawamata-bnd-ext-ray}].
-The Cartier condition of $M$ is preserved in the process by the cone theorem.
+The Cartier condition and the nefness of $M$ is preserved in the process by the cone theorem [\ref{kollar-mori}, Theorem 3.7].
 Now assume $M$ is big.
-Then we can run an MMP which terminates with some model [\ref{BCHM}].
-Since $M$ is big, the MMP ends with a minimal model otherwise we get a Mori fibre space $Y\to T$ and by boundedness of extremal rays, $M_Y\equiv 0/T$ which is not possible.
-Replacing $X$ with the minimal model, we can assume $K_X+B+aM$ is nef.
-Then $K_X+B+a'M$ is nef for any $a'<a$ sufficiently close to $a$ otherwise there is an extremal ray $R$ such that $(K_X+B+aM)\cdot R=0$ and $M\cdot R>0$ which contradicts boundedness of extremal rays.
-Therefore, $K_X+B+aM$ is big.
+It is enough to show $K_X+aM$ is big.
+If $K_X+aM$ is not big, then $K_X+(a-\delta)M$ is not pseudo-effective for any small $\delta>0$.
+Then we can run an MMP on $K_X+(a-\delta)M$ which terminates with a Mori fibre space $Y\to T$ [\ref{BCHM}].
+By boundedness of extremal rays [\ref{kawamata-bnd-ext-ray}], $M_Y\equiv 0/T$ which is not possible as $M_Y$ is big.

 \end{proof}